 This time I asked her to bring R and me together if the divine intelligence of the universe deemed it best.

 That night the light fixture above my bed suddenly fell down, and K, R, and R’s sister reported being pulled out of their slumber by a presence they could not describe but could definitely sense.
 And the next morning, as R and I shared notes on what had occurred, I finally expressed my desire for him.

 For months—years—he had been expressing his passion for me and I’d been fending off his advances since I was unwilling to serve as his side piece when 2E was on the other coast.
 Now I told him in no uncertain terms that of course I desired and adored him–that by then he was all I could think of–and that if he made himself genuinely available I would avail myself in turn.

 And so he leapt onto a plane and into our future.
-Flew across the country to 2E’s more regular residence, where he ended it with her, and then into my bed from which we did not emerge for another three days.
+Flew across the country to end it with 2E, and then into my bed from which we did not emerge for three days.

 I tell you we fucked so much I lost my ability to walk.

 And for a few months after that—maybe only a few weeks—we lived in heaven.
 And then real life crashed through and I remembered the old joke–What do you call a musician without a girlfriend?
-Homeless!–and 2E and he began the process of getting what they both wanted and really I had no chance though I didn’t realize that until years later.
+Homeless!–and 2E and he began the process of getting what they both wanted.
+Really I had no chance though I didn’t realize that until years later.
 My most dangerous naivete has always been the assumption I could never be naïve.